Center Policies & Procedures

 Since we do not offer drop-in care, it is important for children to arrive and depart on time.
 Difficulty in complying with the classroom schedule may result in a loss of placement.
 Parents are encouraged to discuss individual scheduling difficulties with your child's teacher, the Office Specialist, or the Center Director.

 Parents may park in the parking spaces in front of the Center ONLY for drop-off or pick-up of children.
-For longer periods, please use the student lot across the street (semester parking passes will be provided to non-student families at no cost).
+For longer periods of time, please see the front desk for a temporary parking pass for the student lots.
 All families should enter at the front door and proceed to their designated classroom.

 An adult must always accompany a child into the Center and sign him/her into the classroom on the sign-in sheet near the classroom door.
 For Licensing requirements, you must sign your full name.
 At pick-up time, the child must be signed out on the same sheet.
 Children will not be released to anyone other than a parent or other person(s) designated in writing by the custodial parent(s) on the Emergency Information Sheet.

 Certified custody orders must be provided to the Center Director prior to enrollment.
 Any changes in custody orders must be provided to the Child Development Center immediately.
 A release form must be on file at the Center Office, specifying who is to drop-off and pick-up child(ren) each day.
 Photo ID's are required of all individuals not known to Center staff.
 No child will be released to an individual not specified on this form by the custodial parent.

 All curricular areas are included in the daily/weekly plan -- arts and creative expression, music and movement, math and science, physical and outdoor activities, language and literature.
 A healthy snack is served in all classroom sessions.
 Each classroom will post a copy of their Daily Schedule as well as their Snack Schedule for parents and visitors to review.